 a) You can bring your own lunch.

 b) You can purchase your own lunch at the hotel or in a nearby restaurant.
-(See the Midsouth dining map and be aware you only have 75 minutes for lunch unless you are willing to skip our door prizes.)
+(See the Midsouth dining map and be aware you only have 75 minutes for lunch.)

 c) You can order a box lunch for $29 when you register for the conference.

-Saturday dinner—The Silver and Steam Gala Dinner on Saturday night is included in your conference tuition.
+Saturday dinner—The Once Upon a Time Gala Dinner on Saturday night is included in your conference tuition.
 Get excited!